Ghjuvanni Quilichini: Career

 Quilichini is a youth product of the academies of Porto-Vecchio, ASPV, Sud FC, Bastia and Ajaccio.
 He began playing with Ajaccio's reserves in 2019.
 On 8 July 2022, he signed his first professional contract with Ajaccio for 1-year, and was promoted to third goalkeeper in their professional squad.
-He made his professional debut with Ajaccio in a 1–0 Ligue 1 tie with Stade Brestois 29 on 18 September 2022.
+He made his professional debut with Ajaccio in a 1–0 Ligue 1 tie with Brest on 18 September 2022.

+On 2 September 2025, Quilichini signed for Bayonne.